Crisis Management in the Swedish Government Offices

 Strategic Coordination Group

 There is a Strategic Coordination Group for crisis management in the Government Offices.
-The Group consists of the State Secretary of the ministry affected by a serious incident.
-The Group is led by the Prime Minister's State Secretary or the State Secretary that he or she appoints.
-The Group's task in an emergency is to:
+The Group consists of the State Secretaries of the ministries affected by a serious incident.
+The Group's task in an emergency is among others to determine the strategic focus of the work of the Government Offices.

 Director-General for Crisis Management

-The Director-General for Crisis Management is based in the Prime Minister's Office and leads the Crisis Management Coordination Secretariat.
-His or her immediate manager is the Prime Minister's State Secretary.
+The Director-General for Crisis Management leads the Crisis Management Coordination Secretariat.
+His or her immediate manager is the Minister for Home Affairs' State Secretary.
 The task of the Director-General for Crisis Management is to:

 - coordinate and